3-D innovation slashes production time boosts design options and provides owners greater participation in their aircraft build

 Before 3-D, mapping an aircraft’s exterior design had remained almost unchanged for 40 years.
-In the traditional method, technicians used a 2-D schematic as reference as they plotted the design along the aircraft.
+In the traditional method, technicians used a 2-D schematic as a reference as they plotted the design along the aircraft.

 A laser level ensured straight lines, which were then taped.
 Curved lines were formed by matching the design to specific points on the aircraft.
 A curve might begin about three inches from a nacelle, then sweep toward the T-tail.
 The more complex the design, the greater the possibility it might deviate from the drawing.
 Even with newer computer-assisted design, the most practiced eye had to interpret differences between the flat 2-D version and how it would lay over the aircraft surfaces.

-“Ten people can look at a flat drawing, and those same 10 people can have a different interpretation of what that means and how it’s supposed to look on the plane,” says Roger Richardson, CEO and director of business development for Delta Sigma.
+“Ten people can look at a flat drawing, and those same 10 people can have a different interpretation of what that means and how it’s supposed to look on the plane,” says Roger Richardson, CEO, and director of business development for Delta Sigma.
 “I like to say the augmented reality projection software creates is like seeing into the future.
-On a 3-D render, you do not need one ounce of paint or any taping before the customer can see the full-size aircraft design as it will look when the paint work is complete.”
+On a 3-D render, you do not need one ounce of paint or any taping before the customer can see the full-size aircraft design as it will look when the paintwork is complete.”

 The 3-D paint software didn’t come without some engineering finesse.
 Simply projecting a 2-D image onto an aircraft won’t work.
 The curved surface will distort the image, turning a circle, for example, into an oval.

 “That’s the magic,” Minning says.
 “The software defines how the image needs to be shaped to display correctly on a three-dimensional surface.”